laef1/loader/README.md

-# loader
+# C Loader
 Loader for downloading and extracting rar files.
+USED for loading AMD or NVIDIA versions for an AI aim alignment project.